How to get a medical marijuana card in New Mexico

 Can a Minor Obtain a Medical Marijuana Card in New Mexico?

-Yes, minors (persons below the age of eighteen) can obtain medical marijuana cards in New Mexico, provided they suffer from any of the qualifying conditions.
+Yes, minors (persons below the age of 18) can obtain medical marijuana cards in New Mexico, provided they have been diagnosed with any of the qualifying conditions.
 Eligible minors must also provide parental consent, medical power of attorney, or legal guardianship paperwork.
-Alternatively, a parent, guardian, or designated caregiver can apply for a medical marijuana card on the child's behalf.
+Alternatively, a parent, guardian, or designated caregiver can apply for a medical marijuana card on their child's behalf.

 Although medical marijuana is legal in New Mexico, patients must have qualifying health or mental conditions for which cannabis treatment is beneficial.
 According to the New Mexico Department of Health, the following conditions qualify for medical marijuana treatment: